wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

 Follow the steps given below to configure how your Micro Integrator deployment should be set up.

 1. Open the `values.yaml` file in the `<HELM_HOME>/mi` folder of your local copy.

 2. Use the following guidelines to update the deployment configurations:

-    -   **Updating the WSO2 subscription details**
+    - **Update the WSO2 subscription details**

         You can update the user name and password in the following section.
 If you don't have an active WSO2 subscription, leave these parameters empty.